hyperledger/fabric/docs/source/deployorderer/ordererdeploy.md

 Now you can use the [Checklist for a production orderer](./ordererchecklist.html) to modify the default settings in the `orderer.yaml` file.
 In the future, if you decide to deploy the orderer through Kubernetes or Docker, you can override the same default settings by using environment variables instead.
 Check out the [note](../deployment_guide_overview.html#step-five-deploy-orderers-and-ordering-nodes) in the deployment guide overview for instructions on how to construct the environment variable names for an override.

-At a minimum, you need to configure the following parameters:
+You need to configure the following parameters:
 - `General.ListenAddress` - Hostname that the ordering node listens on.
 - `General.ListenPort` - Port that the ordering node listens on.
 - `General.TLS.Enabled: true` - Server-side TLS should be enabled in all production networks.